Systemic in Nature

 Outdoor and Nature based Relational Integrative Psychotherapist and Clinical Supervisor

-Gemma is a relational psychotherapist and clinical supervisor with a special interest in working in outdoor spaces and with nature to support mental health and wellbeing.
-Based in South Wales, Gemma works in a specialist NHS service for military veterans, often working with trauma and moral injury.
+Gemma is a relational psychotherapist and supervisor with a special interest in working in outdoor spaces and with nature to support mental health and wellbeing.
+Gemma works in a specialist NHS service for military veterans, often working with trauma, loss and moral injury.
 Much of this work is carried outdoors, where developing meaningful relationships with nature complements and enhances evidence based practice.

-Alongside this, Gemma runs a small private practice and is a lecturer at the University of South Wales, where she co-wrote and delivers the Working Therapeutically in and with Nature module on the Diploma in Integrative Psychotherapy.
-As a consultative supervisor in both NHS and private practice, Gemma offers nature-based supervision, supporting practitioners in integrating outdoor environments into their therapeutic work and fostering deeper connections with the natural world.
+Alongside this, Gemma runs a small private practice and is a lecturer at the University of South Wales.
+Gemma also offers nature-based supervision, supporting practitioners to work in and with nature, fostering a deeper relationship with the natural world, both professionally and personally.

 Charlie Chapman